Program Description

 The objectives for the participant designers are to:

-1. learn and explore the latest research in educational gaming, active learning theories, and VR;
+Investigate the latest research in educational gaming, active learning theories, and VR;

-2. use prototyping design processes to develop VR environments and simulation;
+Leverage prototyping design processes to develop VR environments and simulation;

-3. evaluate, through qualitative feedback, the impact of the simulation to determine if the learning goals were achieved; and
+Evaluate, through qualitative feedback, the impact of the simulation to determine if the learning goals were achieved; and

-4. engage with industry professionals and learn about their experiences in leveraging VR and visualization tools.
+Engage with industry professionals and learn about their experiences in leveraging VR and visualization tools.

 The skills that the participants are going to acquire are:

-1. high proficiency in developing User Experience Storyboards;
+Proficiency in developing User Experience Storyboards;

-3. proficiency in importing SketchUp Make models in Unity;
+Proficiency in importing SketchUp Make models in Unity;

-4. proficiency in using Unity to generate virtual walkthroughs and User Interfaces; and
+Proficiency in using Unity to generate virtual walkthroughs and User Interfaces; and

-5. introductory use of C# programming and coding language.
+Introductory use of C# programming and coding language.

-WORK READINESS COMPENTENCIES
+WORK READINESS COMPETENCIES

 Attendance and Timeliness

 The participants will have to attend every class event in order to complete all of the class activities and receive credit for attending the program.
-If a participant cannot make it to a session they will have to notify the instructor as soon as possible.
+If a participant cannot make it to a session, they will have to notify the instructor as soon as possible.
 Additionally, the participants will have to submit deliverables at the end of every session as part of their activities.
-If a participant cannot deliver on time they will have to notify the instructor as soon as possible.
+If a participant cannot deliver on time, they will have to notify the instructor as soon as possible.

-The participants will have to work together in groups to develop a virtual reality walkthrough by the end of the camp by engaging in problem solving and critical thinking activities.
+The participants will have to work together in groups to develop a virtual reality walkthrough by the end of the camp by engaging in problem-solving and critical-thinking activities.

-Communication Skills - Quality of Work
+Communication Skills and Quality of Work

 A panel will judge the participants' group virtual reality walkthrough project.
 The participants will be judged by a panel based on their communication skills and quality of work.